-This no doubt sounds like a bit of a chore – and I don't consider myself especially gifted in the sustained-mental-effort department – but like the best teachers, reading Popper made you want to think about this stuff.
-(In all the secondary literature I've read on him, only Agassi and Miller have pointed this out).
+This no doubt sounds like a bit of a chore – and I don’t consider myself especially gifted in the sustained-mental-effort department – but like the best teachers, reading Popper made you want to think about this stuff.
+(In all the secondary literature I’ve read on him, only Agassi and Miller have pointed this out).
 His honest excitement for the material was contagious.
-Here was someone who had combined a hundred stray thoughts I had had myself, and many more, into a coherent whole – though nothing like the "I have the answers" style that had irked me in earlier forays into other philosophers.
-Indeed, he was providing the first, and still to my mind the best answer as to why the search for these answers should, and can, be a lifelong goal; why the inevitable failure to procure "final" answers doesn't make the search itself futile (or pie-in-the-sky).
-Previous answers by other thinkers generally had either authoritarian views ("take it from me"-style bare assertions, often with covert or overt religious overtones), or puffy linguistic chimera that had nothing going for it beyond impressing people who consider that a goal worth pursuing (also with the religious overtones…).
+Here was someone who had combined a hundred stray thoughts I had had myself, and many more, into a coherent whole – though nothing like the “I have the answers” style that had irked me in earlier forays into other philosophers.
+Indeed, he was providing the first, and still to my mind the best answer as to why the search for these answers should, and can, be a lifelong goal; why the inevitable failure to procure “final” answers doesn’t make the search itself futile (or pie-in-the-sky).
+Previous answers by other thinkers generally had either authoritarian views (“take it from me”-style bare assertions, often with covert or overt religious overtones), or puffy linguistic chimera that had nothing going for them, beyond impressing people who consider impressing people a goal worth pursuing (with similarly religious overtones…).

 Taking Arguments Seriously